 Upon receipt of your written request and enough information to allow us to identify the information, we will disclose to you the personal information we hold about you.
 We will also correct, amend or delete any personal information that we agree is inaccurate, irrelevant, out of date or incomplete.

-If you wish to access or correct your personal information please write to our Compliance Manager at the address noted above.
+If you wish to access or correct your personal information, please write to our National Operations Manager at the address noted above.

 We do not charge for receiving a request for access to personal information or for complying with a correction request.
 We do not charge for providing access to personal information.